V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/zen2calculator.md

 ## Sizing

 The ZenXY v2 has two dimensions to take into consideration.
 The footprint of the machine is the minimum dimensions needed to build it.
-The working area is the size of the field the machine can produce designs in.
-The one consideration is the working area also contains the steel ball width, so working area (X or Y) + diameter (one radius on each side).
+The "image dimension" is the size of the field the machine can produce designs in (the firmware number).
+The one consideration is the image area also contains the steel ball width, so "image dimension" (X or Y) + diameter (one radius on each side) gives you the "actual area needed".

 ![!ZenXY v2 Working area](https://www.v1engineering.com/wp-content/uploads/2021/03/Working-area.jpg){: width="400"}